mercadopago/devsite-docs/guides/mp-delivery/catalog-management.en.md

 # Catalog management

-Catalog management is carried out through API REST, which allow you to perform the following functionalities:
+Catalog management is carried out through API REST, which allows you to perform the following functionalities:

 * Perform bulk catalog upload for multiple stores.
 * Verify the successful completion of the catalog upload process.